LGBTQ representation in children's television: Representation

 Various Cartoon Network series, notably Adventure Time and Steven Universe, have substantial LGBT representation in animation.
-She-Ra and the Princesses of Power showrunner ND Stevenson thanked Steven Universe show runner Rebecca Sugar for “blazing the trail” for queer representation in children's animation.
+She-Ra and the Princesses of Power showrunner ND Stevenson thanked Steven Universe creator Rebecca Sugar for "blazing the trail" for queer representation in children's animation.

 Netflix has contributed substantially to LGBT representation in animation throughout the 2010s and 2020s.
 This includes series such as Kipo and the Age of Wonderbeasts, She-Ra, and Power Rangers Dino Fury.

-In The Second Season Finale Of Wizards vs Aliens in 2013, the character Benny Sherwood uses Newton's Third Law of Motion to come out, in Response to his Friend Tom wondering why he has never seen him date anyone, even the girls that seemingly like him in school.
-"For every action, there is an Equal and Opposite reaction, which makes me the Equal and Opposite of you...I'll go on a date one day...just not with her...and not with a girl."
+In the second season finale of Wizards vs Aliens in 2013, the character Benny Sherwood uses Newton's third law of motion to come out, in response to his friend Tom wondering why he has never seen him date anyone, even the girls that seemingly like him in school.
+"For every action, there is an equal and opposite reaction, which makes me the equal and opposite of you...I'll go on a date one day...just not with her...and not with a girl."

 The series finale of Nickelodeon's The Legend of Korra, in December 2014, showed Korra and Asami holding hands, showing they are in a relationship.
 As such, the show became one of the first western children's animation series to not only feature major LGBT characters, but also a lead LGBT character.
-In July 2019, Michael Dante DiMartino, one of the series creators, in an interview with EW, noted that while the show's crew had always believed Kyoshi was bisexual, her feelings toward women and men were actually only explored in the young adult novel and in the comics branching off of the series.
+In July 2019, Michael Dante DiMartino, one of the series creators, in an interview with EW, noted that while the show's crew had always believed Kyoshi was bisexual, her feelings toward women and men were only explored in the young adult novel and in the comics branching off of the series.

 Nickelodeon's Hey Arnold! was confirmed to have two gay characters, in July 2016 by show creator Craig Bartlett: Eugene Horowitz and Mr. Robert Simmons.
 Neither identity was explicitly stated in the series.
 In 2019, Nickelodeon released Rocko's Modern Life: Static Cling, a television film and sequel to their 1993 series Rocko's Modern Life through Netflix.
 The producers worked with GLAAD to ensure that the transgender character, in the form of cartoonist frog Rachel Bighead (known as Ralph Bighead in the original series) as well as a plotline involving her coming out to her parents, Ed and Bev Bighead, was respectful to the LGBTQ+ community and fit within the show itself.
 In May 2021, Nickelodeon released a Blue's Clues & You! sing-along video on its YouTube channel that features drag queen Nina West hosting a pride parade.
 The animated short shows a variety of diverse animal families, including those with same-sex parents and non-binary characters.